grobenmarketing/r7-creative-branding/Brand Pillars/00-overview.md

 - HVAC/plumbing/electrical/home services owner
 - $2-3M revenue, 8 employees
 - 40-55 years old
-- Mid-sized city with 3-5 local competitors
+- Mid-sized city with 5-8 local competitors

 **The Daily Reality:**
-- Calendar booking only 2-3 weeks out (keeps him up at night)
+- Calendar booking only 1 month out (keeps him up at night)
-- Getting 1-2 calls/month instead of 3-4 calls/week
+- Getting 3 calls/month instead of 3 calls/week
 - In a frenzy managing day-to-day operations
 - Knows he needs to grow but no time/capital to figure it out
+- Works hard, feels "falling behind" trying to get to the point where he can hire "someone to do marketing"

 **What He's Tried (& Failed):**
-- Hired sales guy, email blasts, referrals, word-of-mouth, DIY social, cheap agencies
+- Hired sales guy, email blasts, referrals, word-of-mouth, DIY social, cheap agencies, templates, freelancers or family

 **The Turning Point:**
-*"I should have spent the money and took the time to fix this years ago, but I didn't.
+*"I should have spent the money and took the time to fix this months/years ago, but I didn't.
 Now, me not having enough business is catching up with me."*

 **Four-Stage Journey:**
-1. **Attention:** Show him the $50K+ invisible loss
+1. **Attention:** Show him the $$$ invisible loss
 2. **Proof:** First "found you on Google" call in 30 days
-3. **Relief:** 3-4 calls/week, calendar booking out 4-6 weeks
+3. **Relief:** 3-4 calls/week, calendar booking out 8 weeks
 4. **Loyalty:** Becomes advocate because we proved what no one else could

 **→ [[05-customer-avatar|Read Full Pillar]]**